joannapranikajoshua/Sunpy3D/proposal.md

 #### Successfully creating a new python package to provide 3D plotting for SunPy

-The existing code shall be worked on and improved to meet required standards and the entire project would be of a python package that can be installed and used with SunPy or Pfsspy for the extended 3D plotting functionality
+The existing code shall be worked on and improved to meet required standards and the entire project would be of a python package that can be installed and used with SunPy or Pfsspy for the extended 3D plotting functionality.

 #### Extending of SunPy's various 2D map plotting functionalities to 3D

 Various functions from SunPy's 2D GenericMap shall be implemented in 3D.
-The method of implementing animators and grids shall also be decided and imlemented.
+The method of implementing animators and grids shall also be decided and implemented.
 These various methods and many more can be implemented in 3D by either plotting them as separate meshes using Pyvista or by altering the data that is projected by the map.